mairakhan6/basic_sql/README.md

 # basic_sql
-Basic SQL Operations on a table, given in README
+Basic SQL Operations on a table, given below